-Example that fails to meet the criteria: A modification to a PCI-E engine causes it to corrupt 0.001% of packets, degrading system performance.
+Example that fails to meet the criteria: A modification to a PCI-E engine causes it to degrade system performance.

-This does not meet the criteria.
+This does not meet the criteria for LoA2.
 Such a modification has no controlled effect, but instead degrades the performance at unknown times that are not necessarily useful to the adversary.
-As a result, this is not a concern at LoA1.
+As a result, this is not a concern at this assurance level.